Tree of Might

 Sakura shakes as she stands before him, every limb in her body shaking as she rides a wave of panic attacks.
-She is wary, angry, heartbroken and torn—she is so goddamn torn about what all this can mean, about believing Sasuke, about him lying, about killing him and thus becoming the last sole survivor of the infamous Team Seven.
+She is wary, angry, heartbroken and torn—she is so goddamn torn about what all this can mean.
+She is torn about believing Sasuke.
+About the possibility of him lying, about killing him and having it all end with her as the last sole survivor of the infamous Team Seven.

 "You're lying to me," she whispers, shaking her head and slowly crumbling down onto her knees.
 "You're lying to me."

 Sasuke doesn't break his eyes from hers.
 He doesn't respond and he doesn't move.
 He just watches her with his dark eyes—looking sad, as if he knows the secrets of the world and they aren't any good ones and he grows saddened for humanity.
 But Sasuke… he cannot feel such a thing for anyone… Sasuke thinks about no one but himself and—